lldap/lldap/example_configs/pam/README.md

 that should be included in the system (for instance, you don't want LDAP accounts of other services to have a matching unix user).

+> [!TIP]
+> You can create custom attributes in the Web UI, but to provide values, you
+> need to communicate with the API, see [scripting].
+Example using lldap-cli:
+> `./lldap-cli user update set example-user unix-uid 5000`

-For users, you need to add an (integer) `is-unix-user` attribute, set manually to 1 for the users you want to enable.
-This could also be implemented as a group membership.
+For users, you need to add an (integer) `unix-uid` attribute to the schema, and manually set the value for the users you want to enable to login with PAM.

-For groups, you need an (integer) `is-unix-group` attribute, similarly set to 1 (this cannot be replaced by group membership until LLDAP supports nested group memberships).
+For groups, you need an (integer) `unix-gid` attribute, similarly set manually to some value.

 If you want to change this representation, update the `filter passwd` and `filter group` accordingly.